11 Steps to Prevent Insider Threats Using Identity Governance (IGA)

 Unlike external hackers, insiders do not need to infiltrate the perimeter defences such as firewalls and intrusion prevention systems.

-The damage could be caused by accidental access if someone happened to come across some information that they probably should not have done, negligence where an insider failed to adhere to policies that were in place to prevent them from accessing sensitive data, or malicious intent when somebody actively set out to steal data or bring down systems.
+The damage could be caused by accidental access if someone happened to come across some information that they probably should not have access to, negligence where an insider failed to adhere to policies that were in place to prevent them from accessing sensitive data, or malicious intent when somebody actively set out to steal data or bring down systems.

 - Determine the different motives that an insider could have.
 These could include stealing personal data or intellectual property, or vandalism with the intent of destroying company records or bringing down business critical systems such as the company’s online store or CRM system